martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 {"enabled":false}
 ```

-This `enabled`-only update is atomic and does not deserialize or rebuild the program schedule.
-A rejected value therefore cannot leave the live program partially changed.
+This `enabled`-only update is atomic and does not rebuild the program schedule.
+Full creation and update requests are also built and validated on a detached program and committed only after the complete schedule succeeds, so a rejected request cannot rename, convert or otherwise partially change the live program.
 Program creation still uses `POST /programs` with the complete `name`, `stations`, `type` and `type_data` definition shown above; `enabled` may be included explicitly.

 ### Scheduler timeline